netboz/bbs/README.md

 ## Run

+!! current messaging protocol for agents is currently based on MQTT.
+Hence you need a local mqtt server running, with anonymous access allowed at the moment ( sic ) !!

 To have a quick try locally you can use this command :

     $ iex --sname bbs  -S mix